Caretakers' accommodation

 Wrigleys can advise on putting in place the correct employment and property arrangements at the start of employment, on review, and assist with any problems that may arise when employment ends.

 If you would like to discuss any aspect of this article further, please contact Tim Wrigley or any other member of the Education team on 0113 244 6100.
-You can also keep up to date by following Wrigleys Education team on X. The information in this article is necessarily of a general nature.
+You can also keep up to date by following Wrigleys Solicitors on LinkedIn.
+The information in this article is necessarily of a general nature.
 Specific advice should be sought for specific situations.
 If you have any queries or need any legal advice please feel free to contact Wrigleys Solicitors

 |